phonosync/amldemo/README.md

 * Build your Python environment based on the requirements.txt file in the project root
 * Create a new Machine Learning Service Workspace in portal.azure.com (or use a shared one)
 * Download the configuration ('download config.json' from overview pane)
+* Create a .env file in the project root based on .env.template